Alexis-Klimis/Chemical-Engineering-Design-Project-4/README.md

 `E-901 sheet` shows the technical printout for E-901 obtained from DThermX simulation

 `E-903 sheet` shows the technical printout for E-903 obtained from DThermX simulation

+The `Brine_pump` folder contains two sheets containing information about the MD-15R pump

+The `Permeate_pump` contains a sheet with information about the chosen permeate pump